Become a Language Conversation Partner

 - For further information regarding regulations for international students, contact the Bechtel International Center.

-3. Interviews: Candidates will be contacted to participate in a one-on-one interview with the Assistant Director and a role-play interview with current LCPs.
-Applicants that are successful will then be invited to complete an oral proficiency interview (OPI) with the Stanford Language Center.
+- Interviews: Candidates will be contacted to participate in a one-on-one interview with the Assistant Director and a role-play interview with current LCPs.
+Applicants that are successful will then be invited to complete a language interview with the Stanford Language Center.

-5. Paperwork: Refer to emails from the assistant director to learn about what documents you will need for completing your hire.
+- Paperwork: Refer to emails from the Assistant Director to learn about what documents you will need for completing your hire.